An Overview of Form T4A

 Danielle Kubes is a trained journalist and investor who has written about personal finance for the past six years.
 Her writing has been published in The Globe and Mail, National Post, MoneySense, Vice and RateHub.ca.
 Danielle writes about investing and personal finance for Wealthsimple.
 She has a Bachelor of Humanities from Carleton University and a Master of Journalism from Ryerson University.

-In order for the CRA to calculate how much taxes you owe it first needs to determine not only how much income you made, but what kind of income you made.
-And there are lot of types of income.
-As Cicero, the famed Roman orator said,
+In order for the Canada Revenue Agency (CRA) to calculate how much taxes you owe, it first needs to determine not only how much income you made, but what kind of income you made.
+And there are a lot of types of income.
+As Cicero, the famed Roman orator, said,

-Each category of income has its own personalized statement that you and the CRA receive by February of the following year.
-This statement details the gross amount of money you were paid and any deductions made at the source, such as tax already collected, contributions to Employment Insurance, Canada Pension Plan or union dues.
-These statements are called T-slips and are prepared by payers such as your employer, financial institutions, government departments or pension administrators.
+Each category of income has its own personalized statement that you and the CRA receive by February of the following year; however, the deadline to receive some slips is later.
+These statements detail the gross amount of money you were paid and any deductions made at the source, such as tax already collected, contributions to Employment Insurance (EI), Canada Pension Plans (CPP), or union dues.
+These statements are called T-slips and are prepared by payers such as your employer, financial institutions, government departments, or pension administrators.

-There are many categories and subcategories of T slip: T5 slips detail investment income; T3 slips detail trust income; and RC slips detail income from various government benefit programs, such as the Universal Child Care Benefit and the Canada Worker’s Benefit.
-The most common kinds of slips, however, are T4 slips.
+There are many categories and subcategories of T-slip: T5 slips detail investment income; T3 slips detail trust income; and RC slips detail income from various government benefit programs, such as the Universal Child Care Benefit and the Canada Workers Benefit.
+The most common kind of slips, however, is the series of slips that start with "T4."

 1. T4: paid from your employer